Annual Legislative Report

 Joint Light Tactical Vehicle.
-Supported continuation of Army and Marine Corps technology development plans leading to a competition for a new Joint Light Tactical Vehicle that could replace a large number of older, less survivable High Mobility Multipurpose Wheeled Vehicles (HMMWV) that have been in service since the 1980s.
+Supported continuation of Army and Marine Corps technology development plans leading to a competition for a new Joint Light Tactical Vehicle that could replace a large number of older, less survivable High Mobility Multipurpose Wheeled Vehicles that have been in service since the 1980s.
 This program is important to General Dynamics Land Systems, BAE and other automotive and military vehicle suppliers in Sterling Heights and around Michigan.

 Ground Combat Vehicle.
-Supported continued technology development of the Army’s next generation armored personnel carrier, the Ground Combat Vehicle (GCV).
+Supported continued technology development of the Army’s next generation armored personnel carrier, the Ground Combat Vehicle.
 Two teams, one led by General Dynamics Land Systems and the other by BAE, both located in Sterling Heights, were awarded technology development contracts to make competition prototypes that meet the Army’s GCV requirements.
 TACOM, located at the Detroit Arsenal, has GCV development and procurement management responsibility for what could be a $30 to $40 billion program over the next 15 years or more.

 MICHIGAN RESEARCH AND DEVELOPMENT PROJECTS